enebular/enebular-runtime-agent/README.md

 - Your AWS IoT region
 - A name for the new _thing_

+If you are using enebular-agent with Arm Pelion, you'll also need to have one of the following.

+- Pelion developer credentials c file
+- Pelion factory pal directory

 ### Basic Usage

 The install script can be run on a remote device by using SSH on your development PC with the following command pattern.